cactusa/roman-numerals/README.md

 ---

-## Test and build
+## Test, build and open
 The project can be cloned and dependencies installed.
-This will allow tests to be run, and the project built and opened.
+This will allow tests to be run, and the project built and opened in a browser.

 ### Dependencies
 It is assumed that you have the following libraries installed locally: